Moors-Code/Eosinophils_scRNASeq/README.md

 1. Packages and functions for the scRNASeq analysis
 2. Preprocessing of scRNASeq data (after count matrix generation on the Igor SB Genomics Platform)
 3. Analysis of the steadystate scRNASeq datasets (Fig.1)
-4. Analysis of the H.pylori and C.Rodentium infection scRNASeq datasets
+4. Analysis of the H.pylori and C.Rodentium infection scRNASeq datasets (Fig.2)
-5. Integration of DSS dataseta (Schwarzfischer et al, in revision) and plotting of bulk DSS data from https://pubmed.ncbi.nlm.nih.gov/31253778/
+5. Integration of DSS dataseta (Schwarzfischer et al, in revision) and plotting of bulk DSS data from https://pubmed.ncbi.nlm.nih.gov/31253778/ (Fig.2)
-6. Analysis of CRISPR-i screen, scRNASeq of colonic eosinophils upon in vivo INFg neutralization and bulk RNASeq of in vitro cytokine conditioning
+6. Analysis of CRISPR-i screen, scRNASeq of colonic eosinophils upon in vivo INFg neutralization and bulk RNASeq of conditioned BM-eos (Fig.3 and 4)

 The preprint is available here: https://www.biorxiv.org/content/10.1101/2021.10.27.466053v1.full.